 Really Grotesque - Grotesquely Real

 The other was a 1936 textbook of war surgery intended to prepare the aspiring Aryan physician for the emergency care of German soldiers on the battlefield.
 The discrepancy between its scientifically precise graphic illustrations of the wounds presented and the reality of a human body that wounded like that, turns into a bloody mass is radical.
 Pain, fear and death that accompany these grotesque wounds are hidden, cannot and shall not be shown.
 This Hereafter of a physical reality reminded me of the images of the saints' legends in the churches of my Bavarian homeland.
 In these pictures too, the torture and suffering of the saints are shown as vividly as drastically.
-However, the saints endure the torments depicted in detail, with a strangely expressionless face, as if they were already in the otherworldly kingdom of spiritual consecration, untouched by physical torment.
+However, the saints endure the torments depicted in detail, with a strangely expressionless face, as if they were already in the otherworldly kingdom of spiritual consecration, untouched by physical torment or our body-based reality.

 Both illustrated books confronted me with the question of the relationship between role model, image and reality.
 This is reflected in my work, in which I sample images from already existing motifs from all areas of visual production, be it from the world of art, anatomical illustrations, logos or advertisement.
 My method of painting on a pair of acrylic glass plates, which are then positioned on top of each other to form the entire painting, emphasises this collage principle.
 I draw with pens that are primarily used for technical drawings.
 They allow for controlled, precise lines.
 My kind of working tries to reveal no irregularities that can be read as an affective sensation about my ambivalent world of motifs.
 I present whatever may appear absurd or offensive as matter-of-factly as possible.